PhoenixDev22/Bookmark-landing-page-frontend-mentor/README.md

 - Mobile-first workflow
 - Js
 - Using the lighthouse.
-- Using Autoprefixer (Adding vendor prefixes)
+- Using Autoprefixer installed via npm and this setup in package.json.(I have removed the extra files.)